 Given the title of this article, you can probably see where this is going.
 Choosing another type of vehicle - a debt fund vehicle - can be equally as painstaking.
-You'll need to make a number of important decisions, from the type of vehicle you select, and in which jurisdiction, to who's going to service it.
+You'll need to make a number of important decisions, from the type of vehicle you select, in which jurisdiction, to who will service it.